Orangewood Dana Review: Is This Mini Acoustic Worth It?

 Build Quality and Design

-The fit and finish are impressive, especially considering the Dana’s affordable price point.
-The satin neck feels smooth and fast, making it a joy to play.
-The enclosed tuners, bone nut and saddle, and mother-of-pearl-like inlay on the headstock are nice touches that you typically find on more expensive guitars.
+For an affordable price point, the build quality is impressive.
+The satin neck feels smooth and easy to play.
+Features like enclosed tuners, a bone nut and saddle, and mother-of-pearl like inlay on the headstock add a premium touch usually found on more expensive guitars.

 Sound Quality